CHECK OUT THE HOME LEARNING PLAN!

-The Mission of the Moore County Citizens’ Pet Responsibility Committee (MCPRC) is to provide and drive, with the support of the Moore County Commissioners, solutions to the pet overpopulation crisis in Moore County.
+The Mission of the Moore County Citizens’ Pet Responsibility Committee (PRC) is to provide and drive, with the support of the Moore County Commissioners, solutions to the pet overpopulation crisis in Moore County.

-The MCPRC Pet Responsibility Program is presented as an integral part of Moore County Schools’ Character Education Program and focuses on good judgment, integrity, kindness, perseverance, respect and responsibility.
+The PRC Pet Responsibility Program is presented as an integral part of Moore County Schools’ Character Education Program and focuses on good judgment, integrity, kindness, perseverance, respect and responsibility.
 It is also continually updated to reflect volunteer input and support state standards.

-The MCPRC works closely with The Moore County Sheriff’s Office and involves Animal Services Deputies in its education efforts.
+The PRC works closely with Moore County Animal Services Deputies and involves them in its education efforts.

-The MCPRC leverages a diverse volunteer base with volunteers presenting a carefully constructed program to fourth graders annually, once a week, for a period of six weeks.
+The PRC leverages a diverse volunteer base with volunteers presenting a carefully constructed program to fourth graders annually, once a week, for a period of six weeks.

-The MCPRC pilot launched in 2008 with the goal of sharing the Pet Responsibility Program with over 1,000 fourth grade students in Moore County each year.
+The PRC pilot launched in 2008 with the goal of sharing the Pet Responsibility Program with over 1,000 fourth grade students in Moore County each year.
 Today, the program is an integral part of the curriculum and taught annually in all Moore County public schools and five major private and charter schools.
 It reaches over 1,200 students annually.

 We are happy to offer our lesson plans to others who would like to begin this program in their area.